- West Virginia resumes Medicaid disenrollments in April 2023, after a three-year pandemic-related pause.

 As of late 2017, West Virginia’s Department of Health and Human Resources was considering the possibility of seeking a waiver from the federal government in order to implement a work requirement for the state’s Medicaid expansion population.
 Legislation (HB3136) to create a work requirement was considered in the 2019 legislative session, but it was criticized by consumer advocates and did not advance to a vote.

 Although work requirements were a non-starter with the Obama administration, the Trump administration approved them in several states.
-But the work requirements were either overturned by judges or suspended due to the COVID pandemic, and all of the approved work requirement waivers have been revoked by the Biden administration.
+But the work requirements were either overturned by judges or suspended due to the COVID pandemic, and all of the approved work requirement waivers were revoked by the Biden administration.

 Medicaid expansion helping to combat opioid crisis